coryarcangel/rodeo-lets-play/README.md

 panel and running the `bin/start_all_delay.sh` script. gnome-terminal -e /home/cory/watson-hollywood/bin/start_all_delay.sh --geometry="180x60+0+0"

-kim_current_app_monitor currently runs inside of the frontend client. maybe that could be better separated but I think its fine.
+`kim_current_app_monitor` currently runs inside of the frontend client. maybe that could be better separated but I think its fine.

 ## Directory Structure

-* `src/ai` - neural net code; template for some parts taken from [reinforcement-learning](https://github.com/dennybritz/reinforcement-learning/)
-* `src/monkeyrunner` - code to control the connected android emulator / device
+* `bin` - simple bash scripts to run the independent programs, used mainly in process hub
+* `src` - all python code (tensorflow, vysor control, monkeyrunner, etc)
 * `apks` - Android APK files for the game itself
+* `process-hub` - Node.js program to coordinate all of the moving parts and monitor crashes, etc
+* `logs` - Files written by process hub for each process
+* `frontend-static` - Web javascript for rendering the frontend

 ## Testing the Program
-1. ./process-hub/index.js (Uncomment AI Controller Line in `KimProcessManager` to run AI)
+1. ./process-hub/index.js
+2. Thereis a command line option for `--startAll false` to not run the ai controller.

 ### The Process Hub Runs the following programs
 1. ./process-hub/run_vysor.js — Starts Vysor and opens phone window
 2. ./bin/start_device_server.sh — Setup Device Server to receive commands from Device Client and send to phone (via Monkeyrunner)
 3. ./bin/start_frontend_server.sh — Sets up local webserver to serve image files and state updates to web renderer
+4. ./bin/start_frontend_client.sh — Opens chrome window to web renderer, and runs process to communicate with device server and ensure app stays as KK:Hollywood.
-4. ./bin/start_phone_stream.sh — Start stream of images from phone to vysor for Screen Cap 4.1 Currently the phone stream script also opens a chrome window to the web renderer, but I plan to make that an independent process.
+5. ./bin/start_phone_stream.sh — Start stream of images from phone to vysor for Screen Cap
-5. ./bin/start_ai.sh — Starts the actual loop that grabs image state from phone stream and runs actions from it
+6. ./bin/start_tf_ai.sh — Starts the actual loop that grabs image state from phone stream and runs actions from it